ucc23/updt_UCC/README.md

 Once finished:

-1. Update the `CHANGELOG.md` file
+0. Run `vulture` + `black` on the code
-2. Push changes in `ucc` & `QXY` repositories to Github
+1. Push changes in `ucc` & `QXY` repositories to Github
-3. Update the Zenodo repository with the new files creating a new release
+2. Update the Zenodo repository with the new files creating a new release
+3. Update the `CHANGELOG.md` file and push

 ### Summary